If you’re visiting St Lucia soon then you might be considering doing the Gros Piton hike.

 A guide is included in the entrance fee that you pay when you enter so you don’t need to find your own guide.

-They will educate you on the views, the Piton mountains, the plants and what they’re used for and St Lucia as a whole.
+Your guide will also educate you on the views, the Piton mountains, the plants and what they’re used for and St Lucia as a whole.

 💡Tip: Tarantulas in St Lucia are rare and not dangerous.
 It’s unlikely that you’ll see one as they tend to hide from humans in tree holes.